The Sum of All Fears (film): Plot

-In 1973, during the Yom Kippur War, an Israeli warplane carrying a nuclear bomb is shot down.
-In 2002, a Syrian scrap collector uncovers a large unexploded bomb buried in a field in the Golan Heights.
-He sells it to a South African black market arms trafficker named Olson, who recognizes it as the nuclear bomb that was lost during that war.
-He then sells it to a neo-nazi group led by Austrian billionaire Richard Dressler, whose aim is to start a war between the United States and Russia that will devastate them both, and leave a united fascist Europe to rule the world.
+In 1973, during the Yom Kippur War, an Israeli warplane carrying a nuclear bomb crashes.
+In 2002, Ghazi, a Syrian scrap collector, recovers the bomb from a field in the Golan Heights.
+He sells it to South African black market arms trafficker Derek Olson, who resells it to a neo-nazi group led by Austrian billionaire Richard Dressler.
+The group's aim is to start a war between the United States and Russia that will devastate them both, leaving a united fascist Europe to rule the world.

-CIA analyst Jack Ryan is summoned by CIA Director William Cabot to accompany him to Moscow to meet new Russian President Nemerov.
+CIA analyst Jack Ryan is summoned by Director William Cabot to accompany him to Moscow to meet new Russian President Alexander Nemerov.
 There, Cabot and Ryan are allowed to examine a Russian nuclear weapons facility as prescribed by the START treaty, where Ryan notices the absence of three scientists listed on the facility's roster.
-After receiving reliable intelligence from a confidential secure informant inside the Kremlin, codenamed "Spinnaker", Cabot sends operative John Clark to Russia to investigate.
-Clark tracks the missing scientists to a former Soviet military facility in Ukraine, where Cabot suspects they are building a secret nuclear weapon that Russia could use without any method to trace it back to them; relations between the U.S. and Russia are strained due to Russia's war in Chechnya.
+After receiving intelligence from "Spinnaker", an informant inside the Kremlin, Cabot sends operative John Clark to investigate.
+Clark tracks the scientists to a former Soviet military facility in Ukraine, where Cabot suspects they are building a nuclear weapon that Russia could use untraceably; Russian and U.S. relations are strained due to Russia's war in Chechnya.